 The following components will not be scored but must be included with the application.
-Failure to supply this information may result in the application being removed from consideration.
+Failure to do so may result in the application being removed from consideration.
 Some components will be generated during the application submission process while others will be uploaded and attached to the application in JustGrants.

-Letter of Nonsupplanting
+Letter of Non-supplanting

 Applicants must attach a letter to OVW's Director, signed by the Authorized Representative, certifying that federal funds will not be used to supplant non-federal funds should a grant award be made.
-A sample Letter of Nonsupplanting is available on the OVW website.
+A sample Letter of Non-supplanting is available on the OVW website.